 If a lot of people in a community have done the work to reduce the volume of vegetation or to replace wood fences with non-combustible fences, embers don’t have receptive fuel, decreasing the chance of ignition.

 WSRB: What’s unique about the WUI in Washington state?

-Fitzgerald-McGowan: Western and Eastern Washington are very different in terms of vegetation, ecosystems and where and how people live.
+Fitzgerald-McGowan: Western and Eastern Washington are very different in terms of vegetation, ecosystems, and where and how people live.
 But both sides of the state are at risk of wildfire.

 There has to be an individualized approach.
-Western Washington has much higher population density overall, and trees are mixed throughout communities.
+Western Washington has a much higher population density overall, and trees are mixed throughout communities.
 As a result, there’s a lot of home hardening done and a lot of ensuring fences and hedges are maintained.
 In Eastern Washington, a community within the WUI might be less densely populated and have more acres between homes.
 There, vegetation management is especially important, but we don’t want to overlook home hardening.